grafana/metrictank/docs/tools.md

   -addr string
     	graphite/metrictank address (default "http://localhost:6060")
+  -bt-total-partitions int
+    	when using bigtable you must set this to the total number of partitions for the instance if you do not specify partitions with the 'partitions' setting (default -1)
   -from string
     	for vegeta outputs, will generate requests for data starting from now minus... eg '30min', '5h', '14d', etc. or a unix timestamp (default "30min")
   -limit int